 As part of a broader move towards an asset-light forestry supply management model, we intend to continue to focus on selectively divesting our owned forestry asset base and managing plantations owned by third parties whilst at the same time increasing our direct purchases of standing timber from local landowners, which we believe will enable us to reduce costs derived across the entire wood value chain.
 Leveraging our 55 years of experience in the forestry business, we aim to increase our collaboration with plantation owners through long-term agreements and shared know-how on forestry management and logistics, thereby ensuring the long-term availability of wood from local supplies.
 We also intend to continue to focus on increased purchases from small suppliers in order to leverage our purchasing power and diversify our wood supply sources.
 Currently, we are able to source 100% of our wood supply from the open market, principally from suppliers in Spain and Portugal.
-We significantly reduced the percentage of imported wood (which can be up to 50% more expensive than wood sourced from Spain and Portugal due to transportation costs) within our wood supply, which has further reduced costs and improved our efficiency.
+We have also already eliminated the percentage of imported wood (which can be up to 50% more expensive than wood sourced from Spain and Portugal due to transportation costs) within our wood supply, which has further reduced costs and improved our efficiency.

-Continue to Focus on Strong Cash Flow Generation Under a Conservative Financial Policy
+Continue to Focus on Strong Cash Flow Generation under a Conservative Financial Policy

 Our strategy across all of our business activities underpins our focus on continued strong free cash flow generation whilst maintaining a conservative financial policy, which includes the continuing divestiture of certain non-core assets and cost optimisation.
 In past years, we have successfully reduced our net debt by using proceeds from disposals from our Uruguayan and Portuguese forestry assets.
 We seek to further optimise capital expenditures and working capital in order to maintain our leading cash conversion capabilities amongst our European peers.
-For example, a strong focus on cash generation has led to a reduction in our net debt (excluding project finance debt) from €200.7 million as at December 31, 2012 to €181.3 million as at December 31, 2015 despite changes in energy regulations and the implementation of our restructuring process.